aws-samples/aws-alexa-workshop-smarthome/docs/create-lambda.md

 1. Go to Lambda Console, click **Create function**

 1. Select Author from scratch, and enter the following information:
-    - Name: Provide a name for your Lambda function, should be same
+    - Name: Provide a name for your Lambda function
-    - Runtime: To use the sample code provided in this topic, choose Node.js 10.x
+    - Runtime: To use the sample code provided in this topic, choose **Node.js 10.x**
     - Role: select a role [you previously created](#create-lambda-execution-role)
     ![](assets/create-lambda-1.png)